thecodeteam/roadmap/README.md

 1. Contributing to meaningful OSS projects
 2. Creating new thought leading OSS applications
-3. Driving awareness of OSS opporuntities with product teams
+3. Driving awareness of OSS opportuntities with product teams
 4. Participating in relevant community engagement projects
 5. Leading by example